newlandsvalley/purescript-school-of-music/README.md

 There seem to be various problems surrounding volume in MEvent.
 Perhaps it is because I am using only a MIDI backend which has a maximum volume setting of 7F (127).
 Firstly, crescendos seem to _start_ at this volume level, although diminuendos are OK.
 Secondly, the Loudness implementation seems correctly to set the volume in the context but then to ignore it, taking the volume only of the original note.

+The various articulations don't seem to work properly.
+Not sure yet if it's a bug in HSoM or in the translation to PureScript.